minguss/ocp4-custom-ingresscontroller/README.md

 # ocp4-custom-ingresscontroller
-this repository is custom ingresscontroller (replace haproxy) for test
+this repository is custom ingresscontroller on Openshift4.x for test purpose. (replace haproxy router)

+i tried to change using nginx, citrix cpx.